DoctorOzone/Inner-Space-Lighting/README.md

 Note: do NOT run 'sudo apt upgrade', this will break the lights.

+Version 5 and USB autostart:

-Now we must edit the rc.local file, which contains commands run at startup.
+Edit the rc.local file, which contains commands run at startup.
 In the terminal, run 'sudo nano /etc/rc.local'.
 Insert the following lines after the blue text:

 sudo mount /dev/sda1 /media/usb/
 sudo python3 /home/pi/WSlights_v5c.py &

 Save changes to this file and shut down the Raspberry Pi.

+Version 10 autostart:

+Remove the python execution line from the rc.local file, if present.
+From the home directory:

+$ cd .config

+$ mkdir autostart

+$ cd autostart

+$ nano MyApp.desktop

+Add the following content:

+[Desktop Entry]
+Name=Your Application Name
+Type=Application
+Comment=Some Comments about your program
+Exec=sudo python3 /home/pi/WSlights_v10.py

+Save and exit, then:

+$ sudo chmod +x MyApp.desktop

 ## Build